kaelzhang/rc-parser/README.md

 # rc-finder

-Read rc, rc.js, rc.yaml or etc if any one of them exists
+Find and parse rc, rc.js, rc.yaml or etc if any one of them exists. `rc-finder` searches the giving path(s), and finds out that if the runtime configuration file with the certain extension listed in `options.extensions` exists.
+If found, it parses and returns the config object.

+`rc-finder` featured in:

+- Supports to define custom parser for a certain file type.
+- Better error messages and syntax hint.
+- Fully customizable.

 ## Install